Skip to content

 A replication slot is a bookmark that tracks how far a consumer has read in the WAL.

 Without slots, Postgres would delete old WAL files when it no longer needs them for crash recovery.
-But if ETL disconnects temporarily, it needs those WAL files to catch up when it reconnects.
+If ETL disconnects temporarily, it needs those WAL files to catch up when it reconnects.

 Replication slots tell Postgres: "Don't delete WAL files until this consumer has processed them."